RosettaCommons/demos/protocol_capture/RosettaAMRLD/README.md

 ## Rosetta options file

-The provided options file `drug_design_options.txt` under `/Workspace/` contains some standard docking options.
+The provided options file `drug_design_options.txt` under the RosettaAMRLD directory contains some standard docking options.
 A full available options list can be found on the Rosetta documentation website.

 ## Running RosettaAMRLD